pedrohhcunha/ExercisesInC/README.md

 Receive the two grades and the frequency of two students calculate your averages and check if you are above 7 and also check if the frequencies are greater than 75 and print your average and if they have been approved

+### Exercise 9 - Type convert and conditionals

+Objectives
+Familiarize with:

+Type conversions
+Conditional statements
+Integer numbers
+Floating-point numbers
+Getting input from the user
+Printing on screen
+Scenario
+Write a program that takes one floating-point number, converts it to an integer number, and then prints a description of the given number.
+Descriptions for numbers:

+numbers greater than or equal to 1 and less than 2 - Very bad. numbers greater than or equal to 2 and less than 3 - Bad. numbers greater than or equal to 3 and less than 4 - Neutral. numbers greater than or equal to 4 and less than 5 - Good. numbers greater than or equal to 5 and less than 6 - Very good.
+When a number is out of the given range (1<=x<6), the program should print nothing.

+Your version of the program must print the same result as the expected output.

+Sample Input
+1.5
+Expected output
+Very bad

+Sample Input
+2.9
+Expected output
+Bad

+Sample Input
+4.77
+Expected output
+Good